farsim-hossain/License-Classification-Model-and-Deployment-with-Azure-DevOps/README.md

 # License-Classification-Model-and-Deployment-with-Azure-DevOps
-In this project we will create a deep learning model and deploy with Azure DevOps.
+In this project we have developed a deep learning model and deploy with Azure DevOps.
 The model classifies whether a license will be issuied, renewed or cancelled based on other dependent variables.
 We will first make a baseline model and then we will try to upgrade the model.
+The project is explained in my medium blog here : https://medium.com/@farsim/end-to-end-deep-learning-model-developement-and-mlops-using-azure-devops-55f55f4c3a29